mtadie-collab/Geometallurgy-Short-Course/README.md

 ## 📂 Repository Structure

 - `Prof L Auret/`: Materials and notebooks provided by Prof. L. Auret.
-- `Blockmodel/`: Datasets and resources shared across the course.
+- `C Koegelenberg/`: Datasets and resources for the 3D Block Model.
+- 'M May/':Spreadsheets for in class activity

 ## 📘 Getting Started